 (FYI we also shot in Tv mode and Auto ISO, with a shutter speed generally around 1/1000 sec, and used the ‘Expand AF Area: Around’ set-up with for the bird photos.)

-We had high hopes that this lens would perform as well as, if not better than, the Canon EF 100-400mm f/4.5-5.6L IS II USM lens – a lens we love using for great close-ups of faraway wildlife, and a lens we’ve used extensively throughout lockdown on Canon EOS DSLRs such as the 5D Mark IV, 7D Mark II and 6D Mark II.
+We had high hopes that this lens would perform as well as, if not better than, the Canon EF 100-400mm f/4.5-5.6L IS II USM (opens in new tab) lens – a lens we love using for great close-ups of faraway wildlife, and a lens we’ve used extensively throughout lockdown on Canon EOS DSLRs such as the 5D Mark IV (opens in new tab), 7D Mark I (opens in new tab)I and 6D Mark II (opens in new tab).

 But the RF 100-500mm felt very sluggish in comparison to EF 100-400mm when it came to focusing faster and bagging better birdie photos, meaning we missed more than we hit.
 However, this is perhaps more due to a DSLR’s superior optical viewfinders versus slower mirrorless EVFs and their lag/refresh times when it comes to focusing on action subjects.

 It’s a whole different story when switching from the EOS R to the EOS R5 with its new and improved intelligent AF tracking for birds and animals, as well as people.
 We found that the AF system could instantly acquire and snap onto birds wherever they were in the frame, and track them with amazing speed and consistency.
 Our hit rate went up to practically 100 per cent, and AF proved every bit as good for kids, cats and dogs, running around the garden, even in very low lighting conditions.

 Sample images(opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab) (opens in new tab)